What Is Hip Pain?

 - Reductions in or impairments of normal joint movement

 - Increased weaknesses in the muscles and other tissues that support and surround the joint, due to less exercise or more sedentary activity

-Osteoarthritis is another condition associated with advancing age that may be a source of hip pain.
+Likewise, osteoarthritis is another condition associated with advancing age that may be a source of arthritis hip pain.
 This disorder affects approximately one in ten people in the developed world.
-It is an autoimmune disease, in which components of the immune system target tissues within joints as if they were foreign or infective particles, leading to inflammation in the joint.
-Inflammation is associated with pain, and may be chronic in nature.
-This condition is not related to bone loss.
-However, it is a prominent cause of hip replacements.
+It is an autoimmune disease.
+Components of the immune system target tissues within joints as if they were foreign or infective particles.
+This leads to inflammation and pain in the joint.
+This condition is not related to bone loss, however, it is a prominent cause of hip replacements.

-As mentioned earlier, hip pain does not only affect seniors.
-People of other age ranges may also experience this type of pain.
-Hip pain in younger individuals may be associated with some known risk factors, including:
+As mentioned earlier, this type of pain does not only affect seniors.
+Pain in younger people may be associated with risk factors, including: